laiyingwong/Marathon-Registration-Form/README.md

 ## ✨ Motivation

-This project is a put-together exercise for &lt;form&gt;, &lt;input&gt;, &lt;label&gt;, &lt;button&gt;, &lt;select&gt; and &lt;option&gt; elements as well as the form validations in HTML.
+This project is a put-together exercise for `form`, `input`, `label`, `button`, `select` and `option` elements as well as the form validations in HTML.
 I also experimented with CSS and Flexbox for styling to spice it up!
 Below is the original version from the tutorial:

 ![original version](Assets/marathon-origin.png)

 ## 👏 Credits

-This project is based on the HTML tutorial on Udemy by <a href="https://www.udemy.com/user/coltsteele/">Colt Steele</a>.
+This project is based on the HTML tutorial in <a href="https://www.udemy.com/course/the-web-developer-bootcamp/">The Web Developer Bootcamp</a> by Colt Steele.

 <a href="https://unsplash.com/photos/52p1K0d0euM">Background image</a> by Austris Augusts via Unsplash.